Cannedfood/WonkyWidgets/Readme.md

 # Todo:
 - Make a basic Widget smaller (as of writing a widget is 160 bytes large with clang, tendency growing)
 - Implement styles (Or however they will be called in the API)
-- Cache LayoutInfos (Huge layout performance gain for bigger trees)
+- Cache PreferredSizes (Huge layout performance gain for bigger trees)
 	- Also make it optional at compile time
 - Make actual api conform to the documentation (or at least the other way around)